-The castle was the residence for years of Isabella d'Esta, the wife of Francesco Gonzaga.
-Isabella was a lover of literature and arts and was always found in the company of noted men like Baldasasare Castiglione, Ludovico Ariosto, Leonardo da Vinci, Perugino and Andrea Mantegna.
+The castle was the residence for years of Isabella d'Este, the wife of Francesco Gonzaga.
+Isabella was a lover of literature and arts and was always found in the company of noted men like Baldassarre Castiglione, Ludovico Ariosto, Leonardo da Vinci, Perugino and Andrea Mantegna.
 Today, the castle is a major venue for various cultural events and exhibits, and can be visited by tourists.

 The Castle of Saint George

 The castle can be entered through Piazza Castello.
 This part of the castle has a wide porch on all three sides.
 On the ground floor is a large spiral staircase which leads to the Hall of Emblems, parallel to the Hall of Frescoes.
 There is a large collection of centaurs and monsters in the room.
 The Hall of Acronyms is located on the right along with the Room of Frieze which has beautiful intertwined scrolls and leaves in gold on a blue background.

 The Hall of Suns is decorated with various plant motifs.
 The famous Bridal Chamber used to be the destination of various visitors like Duke d'Este and Lucrezia Borgia along with many others.

 The Bridal chamber is the most well known room in the castle and is located on the northeast tower which is also known as Camera Picta.
 This room had been decorated with frescoes by Mantegna from the year 1465 till 1474.
 The frescoes in the room are the only surviving works done by the artist in the city.